Eli-Sterken/Badge-Bot/README.md

 ### SETUP:

 1. Download and run the installer [Here](https://nodejs.org/en/download/prebuilt-installer) and [Here](https://www.python.org/downloads/)
-2. Run the builder file in Main_Code(i.e. - Build.py)
+2. Run the builder file (i.e. - build.py)
 3. Create a Discord bot client and enter its information as the file prompts you (You must know how to make a bot client, if you don't there are plenty of videos telling you how)
 4. Invite the bot to your server and watch it work!